Adopt Me!: Gameplay

 Adopt Me! revolves around adopting and caring for a variety of different types of pets, which hatch from eggs.
-Some pets can only be purchased with Robloxs virtual currency, Robux.
-Pets are grouped into 5 classes, based on rarity and cost.
-These groups are common, uncommon, rare, ultra-rare, and legendary.
+Specific eggs hatch different pets.
+A Starter Egg, which is given to a player when they begin to play for the first time, for example hatches only a dog or a cat.
+Some pets can only be purchased with Roblox's virtual currency, Robux.
+Pets are grouped into five classes based on rarity and cost: common, uncommon, rare, ultra-rare, and legendary.
 Once hatched, pets grow from their starting status as newborns, growing up into juniors, pre-teens, teens, post-teens, and eventually becoming full-grown.
 If a player has four fully grown pets of the same type, they can combine them to form a "Neon" pet, and four fully grown neon pets can be combined into a "Mega-Neon" pet.
 Purchases within the game are facilitated both by Robux, and through Adopt Me!'s virtual currency, simply called "Bucks".
 Bucks can be earned by fulfilling the needs of a pet, such as eating and drinking, among other methods.
 Players can also adopt children and roleplay with other users.

 History

 Prior to 2018, Adopt Me! had been solely about adopting children, in line with several previous Roblox games with the same concept.
 Originally, the game was a collaboration between two Roblox users who go by the usernames "Bethink" and "NewFissy".
-The game added the feature of adoptable pets in summer of 2019, which caused the game to rapidly increase in popularity.
+Adopt Me! added the feature of adoptable pets in summer of 2019, which caused the game to rapidly increase in popularity.
 Adopt Me! had been played slightly over three billion times by December 2019.
 On April Fools in 2020, Adopt Me! received an update that included a pet rock, available for a limited time.
-This update caused the game to achieve 680,000 concurrent players, which received attention as it was three times as much as the Steam game with the most concurrent players at that time, Mount & Blade II: Bannerlord.
+This update caused the game to achieve 680,000 active players, which received attention as it was three times as much as the Steam game with the most active players at that time, Mount & Blade II: Bannerlord.
 In July 2020, the game had been played upwards of ten billion times.
 By March 2021, Adopt Me! had around 20 billion total visits.